NPC-ImportSolvers/LabourLensQ/README.md

 - npm (Node Package Manager)
 - Python (if any Python scripts are included)

-### Installation
-1. Clone the repository:
-3. Run `npm install express cors dotenv node-fetch`
-2. Run `npm install` to install the required packages.
-3. If any Python scripts are included, install the required Python packages using pip.
-4. Run requirements.txt to install all the necessary package using the command `pip install -r requirements.txt`
-5. Create a new file named `.env` in the root directory and add your API keys and other sensitive information.
-6. Run `node server.js` to start the server.

 ## Features
 - **Interactive Dashboards**: Data visualizations for better understanding labor trends.
 - **Predictive Modeling**: Forecasting labor market shifts using machine learning techniques.